 From the time of the ancient Greeks the importance of Etna was admired, its name derives from the ancient goddess, daughter of the medieval god Uranus and Gea.
 Prior to the gods of Olympus, according to many ancient legends, the peak of this pinnacle saved Deucalion and Pyrrha from worldwide floods sent by Zeus to destroy humanity.
 The Roman poet Claudian, instead, tells how the interior of the volcano hides the remains of the giants defeated by the gods.
 The Christian story, however, tells how only Saint Agatha was able to satisfy the rage of the “mountain”.
 The popular tradition tells how many episodes of disastrous eruptions and catastrophes were suddenly stopped thanks to the interception of the saint.

 The soil on mt Etna is ideal for the growing of grapes for wine-making due to its extraordinary biodiversity.
-Indeed, due to its particular soil of volcanic nature, together with a varied climate, aspects that change according to the altitude, from the position and exposure to the sun, cannot but not give fruit to extraordinary wines.
+Indeed, due to its particular soil of volcanic nature, together with a varied climate, aspects that change according to the altitude, from the position and exposure to the sun, cannot but not give fruit to extraordinary wines (see the wine tour).
 A wine tradition going back to before the Greek-Roman times.
 However, the period of major development regarding the wine production in the mt Etna area was in ‘700.
-A period in which the vines assumed the elements that still characterize them even now: buildings and wine cellars made from lava stone, small stone towers, and plots of land defined by olive, cherry, chestnut and mulberry trees.
+A period in which the vines assumed the elements that still characterize them even now: buildings and wine cellars made from lava stone, small stone towers, and plots of land defined by olive, cherry, chestnut, and mulberry trees.